NADEE-MJ/FinanceTracker/README.md

 ```

 ### FinanceTrackingAPI features to implement
-1. use Flask-JWT-extended to authenticate API users
-    1. give users ability to login, logout using token based access system
-    2. users register their info into the database and when they login they are given an access and refresh key to access the api
-2. create user model and link to stock and crypto db models
-3. update stock model to include more stock info relating to user
-4. add crypto model and views in API
+1. add crypto model and views in API
-5. offload alphavantage and yfianance API calls to client
-6. need to figure out how to remove old tokens from blocklist once implemented
+2. need to figure out how to remove old tokens from blocklist once implemented, maybe through a super user command
+3. add super user or admin functionallity to view all users and all user info, maybe create a custom decorator

 ## Budget App Features (Will work on in the future)
 I plan on creating this app in dart using flutter, but am trying to figure out how the backend would work first, then will learn how to create the frontend.